|

 Smoking Ban: To protect Singaporeans from the harmful effects of second-hand smoke, the smoking ban was first introduced in October 1970 and then extended progressively to more public premises.
 In the past 3 years, the ban has also been extended to bus interchanges and shelters, public toilets, public swimming complexes, hawker centres, coffee shops and entertainment outlets.

-The environmental health professionals primarily work in government sector, e.g. for the NEA, or in the private sector for companies such those that offer pest control services, hygiene and cleaning related products, etc. Typical areas, in which environmental health professionals work, include vector control, food hygiene, etc. Epidemiological investigations and reporting of infectious diseases are primarily carried out by the officers at Ministry of Health.
+Environmental health professionals The environmental health professionals primarily work in government sector, e.g. for the NEA, or in the private sector for companies such those that offer pest control services, hygiene and cleaning related products, etc. Typical areas, in which environmental health professionals work, include vector control, food hygiene, etc. Epidemiological investigations and reporting of infectious diseases are primarily carried out by the officers at Ministry of Health.
 In the private sector, these functions are often bundled with occupational health and safety, and environmental related functions.